-At their core, harassment prevention training and diversity, equity, and inclusion (DEI) training have similar aims: to make the workplace more inclusive and create an atmosphere where everyone is treated with respect and fairness, regardless of their identity.
+At their core, harassment prevention training and diversity, equity, and inclusion (DEI) training have similar aims: to make the workplace more inclusive and create an atmosphere where everyone is treated with respect and fairness.

 If your company already provides harassment prevention as a matter of compliance or policy, adding in DEI as a separate but related training can offer additional benefits, including mitigating legal risks, attracting and retaining employees, and improving workplace culture.